-Gary Muehlfelt, as Highway Commissioner of the Milton Township Highway Department, maintains the right-of-way of many streets in all unincorporated areas for residents and all those driving on unincorporated roads.
+Michael Drew, as Highway Commissioner of the Milton Township Highway Department, maintains the right-of-way of many streets in all unincorporated areas for residents and all those driving on unincorporated roads.
 The Highway Department does not maintain state, county, municipal or private roads.
 With a few exceptions, that right-of-way is 66 feet wide, or 33 feet from the center of the street to the property line.
+Within that 66 feet, the Highway Department assumes many responsibilities.
+Among Michael Drew.